-"AVERY ELIGIBLE SITUATION for a rown," said Governor Lachian Macquaria while passing through the district during a visit to Van Diemen's Land (paor named Taomania) in tetr.
-However, on to add that the vicinity was "well watered and in the that the vicinity was "well watered and in the mids of rich fortile county".
-Apparently the mids of forth fortile county", Apparently the areas terminode Macquarie of the grain-producing regions of Scotland, so ton years lanet, on 3 june size, he chose an appropriate name for the district, Gatlands, from ous Lands.
+"AVERY ELIGIBLE SITUATION for a rown," said Governor Lachian Macquaria while passing through the district during a visit to Van Diemen's Land (paor named Taomania) in table However, on to add that the vicinity was "well watered and in the midst of rich fortile county".
+Apparently the areas terminode Macquarie of the grain-producing regions of Scotland, so ton years lanet, on 3 june size, he chose an appropriate name for the district, Gatlands, from ous lands.